 Though this summer placement, he was introduced to Dr David Richards at the University of Exeter.
 Under his and Dr Mike Deeks supervision, Jordan will be modelling phytopathogen-targeted secretory vesicles alongside collecting data in the lab to validate this model.
 In understanding the immune response of plants to fungal attack, it may be possible to reduce pesticide use or increase crop yield.

-I graduated from Bangor University with an integrated master’s degree in Zoology with Herpetology.
-My master’s project focused on using GPS tracking technology to determine whether behavioural traits affect cognitive decisions made by homing pigeons when navigating in a familiar area.
-This sparked my interest in animal behaviour and bio-logging.
+Emily graduated from Bangor University with an integrated master’s degree in Zoology with Herpetology.
+Her master’s project focused on using GPS tracking technology to determine whether behavioural traits affect cognitive decisions made by homing pigeons when navigating in a familiar area.
+This sparked her interest in animal behaviour and bio-logging.

 Matt graduated from the University of Southampton with a BSc in Biochemistry.
 In the course of his studies he has completed 2 research projects.
 The first was a summer placement where he studied MdfA, a key mediator in some multi-drug resistant bacteria.
 The second was studying the post-translational regulation of the transporter P-glycoprotein, which when over expressed, is known to convey drug resistance in cancers.